 Intensive Outpatient Treatment is also known as IOP.
-Our alcohol and drug rehab programs offer an Intensive Outpatient Program that is a structured and comprehensive program which supports our clients in their sobriety and recovery.
+Our alcohol and drug rehab programs offer an Intensive Outpatient Program that is a structured and comprehensive program that supports our clients in their sobriety and recovery.
 Instead of attending a Sober Living after PHP treatment, we have an option that is available for clients as a step down from PHP.
 Typically sober living programs lack clinical support, but at Changing Tides we provide the continued support that is vital to our client’s recovery.

 Our IOP Program is structured so that clients attend group therapy 5 days a week for 3 hours a day.
-When not in therapy, which includes group, individual and family therapy, psychoeducational and experiential groups, clients will be working on assignments, getting back in the work force and attending meetings.
+When not in therapy, which includes group, individual and family therapy, psychoeducational and experiential groups, clients will be working on assignments, getting back in the workforce and attending meetings.
 This is when we see our clients putting to work what they have learned during PHP Programming and living their newly restored life.
 Our IOP is set up to help with relapse prevention and teach coping skills and tools for cravings and triggers to use.

 General Outpatient Program Details